Your briefing on Friday – The New York Times

 India has strong internal control by its security forces.
 Police forces are used to control the population.
 People tend to be afraid of police officers on the street and want to get out of their way.
 They treat citizens quite harshly.

 The government here is trying to learn from the mistakes or the slowness of what happened in other countries.
-They saw what happened in China and how effective the locks were once they were implemented, that's more their model than anything else.
+Indian officials saw what happened in China and how effective the blockades were once they were implemented – that is more their model than anything else.

-The number of cases in India remains relatively low. around 600 confirmed infections What is the big concern when the number grows?
+India's workload remains relatively low: around 600 confirmed infections.
+What is the big concern when the number grows?

 Some of the best hospitals in the world are really struggling.
 So imagine how a hospital with far fewer resources would respond.